callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 The [Crusades](https://en.wikipedia.org/wiki/Crusades) taking place in medieval europe between 1097 and 1271 and other persecutions drove the Ashkenazic Jews towards the east.
 The tolerant, multiculturist kings of Poland and Lithuania provided an environment where the Ashkenazic Jews were able to come back together.
 [Boleslav the Pious](https://en.wikipedia.org/wiki/Boles%C5%82aw_the_Pious) granted the [Statute of Kalisz](https://en.wikipedia.org/wiki/Statute_of_Kalisz) which became the best known Polish charter of privileges for Jewish subjects in 1264.
 This was extended to all of Poland by [Casimir the Great](https://en.wikipedia.org/wiki/Casimir_III_the_Great) in 1334.

-There is a traditions about a charter being issued in Lithuania by Grand Duke Gediminas that is likely to be folklore relating to the years he founded Vilna (Vilnius) in the early 1320s.
+There is a tradition about a charter being issued in Lithuania by Grand Duke Gediminas that is likely to be folklore relating to the years he founded Vilna (Vilnius) in the early 1320s.
 Vytautas issued Jewish charters for Brisk (Brest) and Troki (Trakai) in 1388, for which the texts are still preserved today.
 These closely followed the Polish model, but a year later, in 1389, he issued a charter for the Jews of Grodna (Hrodna, Belarus) which broke bold new ground.
 Dovid Katz describes it as:

 > a remarkable document of East European tolerance in the age of western intolerance, and a stunning testament to the achievement of Lithuanianness in the "Grand Duchy sense" of a confederation of peoples, cultures and religeons (not to be confused with the much later ethnocentric sense that rose in the spirit of modern nationalism)